 Regardless of the outcome of your hearing, you must pay all or the required portion of your taxes by April 1 to avoid penalties (per Florida Statute 194.014).
 Find out more about tax payment options.

-Once a VAB petition is filed, the taxpayer has two tax payment options that are explained in this Notice from the Tax Collector’s Office.
 For more information about tax payment options, please see the Tax Collector's website.